alloy-d/photobox/README.md

   to a folder on my desktop named `good photos`.
 - copies any JPEG files I've rated 5 stars to a folder named `great photos`.
-- archives all JPEG and RAF files to my NAS device, if it's mounted, in the same date-based hierarchy that I had configured Lightroom to use.
+- archives all JPEG and raw files to my NAS device, if it's mounted, in the same date-based hierarchy that I had configured Lightroom to use.

 ## How it works